BrockDSL/Introduction-to-Open-Refine/README.md

 **Task Set #1**
 1. Run Open Refine
 2. Connect to the "BookList1.xlsx" data
-3. Check that the settings are correct and click “Create Project”
+3. Check that the settings are correct and click "Create Project"
-4. When you are done type “PROJECT CREATED!!” in the chat to let me know that you are ready to move on
+4. When you are done type "PROJECT CREATED!!" in the chat to let me know that you are ready to move on

 **Task Set #2**
+1. Make a text facet for Book Title using the dropdown (Facet>Text Facet) then sort it by count instead of name
+2. Remove extra spaces by going to the Book Title dropdown (Edit Cells>Common Transform>First option)
+3. Cluster results and merge similar fields
+4. Close the text facet and then type "TITLES CLEANED" into the chat

 **Task Set #3**

+1. Split the multi-valued cells in Author (Dropdown>Edit cells>Split multi-valued cells)
+2. Clean the data by trimming whitespace and clustering (remember to use both ngram-fingerprint and metaphone3)
+3. Switch the view to show records instead of rows
+4. Combine your split cells (Dropdown>Edit cells>Join multi-valued cells)
+5. Close your facet and type "AUTHORS CLEAR!!!" into the chat

+**Task Set #4**

+1. Open the transform window for Publication Date using Dropdown>Edit Cells>Transform
+2. Remove the (US) and (UK) terms using the .replace command
+3. Remove the whitespace using the .trim command
+4. Replace the .0 with blanks
+4. Grab just the year using the .substring command then click OK to make the changes
+5. When you are done type "GREL MASTERED" into the chat

 ----
 ## Next Steps
 Once you have finished this workshop, the next step would be to try cleaning some of your own data with Open Refine!
-If you don't have any datasets of your own, you can practice on the second book list found [HERE]() or go find some free data to practice on from a site like [Kaggle.com](https://www.kaggle.com/).
+If you don't have any datasets of your own, you can practice on the second book list found [HERE](https://github.com/BrockDSL/Introduction-to-Open-Refine/blob/master/BookList2.xlsx) or go find some free data to practice on from a site like [Kaggle.com](https://www.kaggle.com/).